Zenieverse/CareBridge/README.md

 CareBridge connects neighbors, volunteers, and small nonprofits to deliver time-sensitive help (groceries, meds, check-ins, mental-health peer support) with an easy volunteer matching flow and built-in sponsor/donation options powered by RevenueCat.

+CareBridge is a lightweight hyperlocal platform that connects neighbors and volunteers for real, immediate help — built for safe, practical action.
+Its sustainable model mixes low-cost supporter subscriptions and micro-donations (web checkout) managed through RevenueCat so the team can focus on growth and impact rather than billing plumbing.
+Ship in the Shipaton window, and you’ll satisfy the platform rules while delivering measurable, fundable social value.
 CareBridge connects neighbors, volunteers, and small nonprofits to deliver time-sensitive help (groceries, meds, check-ins, mental-health peer support) with an easy volunteer matching flow and built-in sponsor/donation options powered by RevenueCat.
 Why this app, now?
 Post-COVID the world still faces local social fractures: loneliness, fragile community support, and distributed resource gaps.
 Hyperlocal, trust-centric social apps and mental-health focused solutions have traction in 2024–2025 — and monetization via subscriptions + web donations is now flexible thanks to modern platforms like RevenueCat and partners (so you can both serve a social cause and sustain the app).